lucansky/hexamon-firmware/README.rst

 -----

 Blink
-  Blinks external LEDs on GPIO1 and GPIO2
+  Blinks red and blue LEDs on GPIOD14 and GPIOD15 CANSendRecv
-CANSendRecv
   Test application sending packets from CAN1, blinks on received packets.
 CAN2UART